-From 2019-2020 he has collaborated with the Warburg Institute and the Bilderfahrzeuge research group on an AHRC funded project entitled A Vision for Europe: Academic Responsibility and Action in Times of Crises of which he was the Principle Investigator (https://visionforeurope.arts.ac.uk).
+From 2019-2020 he collaborated with the Warburg Institute and the Bilderfahrzeuge research group on an AHRC funded project entitled A Vision for Europe: Academic Responsibility and Action in Times of Crises of which he was the Principle Investigator (https://visionforeurope.arts.ac.uk).

-He is currently working on another archival project entitled Imagining Futures through Un/Archived Pasts funded by the Global Challenges research Fund and for which he is a Co-Investigator.
-The project starts in June 2020 with a duration of 4 years.
+He is currently working on another archival project entitled Imagining Futures through Un/Archived Pasts funded by the Global Challenges Research Fund and for which he is a Co-Investigator (https://imaginingfutures.world).
+The project started in June 2020 with a duration of 4 years.

 He is also a senior participant in the project T-Factor, funded by the EU Horizon 2020 scheme (http://www.t-factor.eu).
 The project started in June 2020 with a duration of 4 years.

 Grants and awards